 Finally, we ask a question that will inform our quantitative analysis of carrier data: to what extent are fixed and mobile services economic substitutes?
-Substitution analysis is one method by which we define the relevant markets - the closer two services are to being substitutes, the closer those services are to being parts of one market.
 We approach this question first by examining the voice submarket, then by examining the broader data market.